romaricdrigon/romaricdrigon.github.io/_posts/2019-08-09-domain-events.md

 ## Final word

-**Domain Events are a powerful pattern**, which can be implemented in many different ways.
+**Domain Events are a powerful pattern**, which can be implemented in many ways.
 Here I wanted to explain a relatively simple one, which does not compromise consistency or rely too much on manual calls.
 It is also compatible with "continuous enhancement" of an application, it does not require to rewrite all persistence calls to use another mechanism than Doctrine provided EntityManager (ie., a command bus...).
 In my experience, I found those pieces of code to work well, I hope they can help you too :)